cocos/cocos-engine/EngineErrorMap.md

 ### 15000

-Can not find corresponding diffuse map for environment lighting, use hemisphere diffuse instead
+Can not find corresponding diffuse map for environment lighting, use hemisphere diffuse instead, change environment lighting type to regenerate diffuse map

 ### 15001